iandinwoodie/aoi-study/README.md

 ## Citation

-This data set can be cited using the following citation:
+This data set can be cited as follows:

 ```txt
 Dodman, N. H., Dinwoodie, I. R., & Serpell, J. A. (2018).
 Self-Reported Owner